If you have Hashimoto’s or thyroid trouble, chances are one or more of the following scenarios will sound familiar when it comes to your workouts:

 Know what else generates quite a lot of free radicals and oxidative stress?
 Exercise.

 This is one of the main reasons why many women with Hashimoto’s feel they can’t recover well from exercise, often despite following a sound nutrition strategy.
-It’s not just about more getting more rest or eating more carbs, it’s about this overwhelming burden of oxidative stress that the body just can’t handle.
-(Photo thanks to The Movement Minneapolis)
+It’s not just about more getting more rest or eating more carbs.
+It’s about this overwhelming burden of oxidative stress that the body just can’t handle.

 This can make it extremely challenging to keep up with a regular exercise routine.
 Often, some women will find that they need several days to recover after a training session, or if they push themselves too hard, they feel like a wreck for days after.